jsmolka/blog/content/eggvance/progress-5.md

 }
 ```

-In the end, this whole section could also be titled "premature optimization."
+In the end, this whole section could also be titled "premature optimization".
 Implementing efficient bit iteration had a minuscule performance impact on two of many processor instructions, and the overall performance impact was barely, if at all, noticeable.
 However, it was fun to think about.

 ### Emscripten
 At some point during the last months, porting the emulator to WebAssembly crossed my mind and hooked me for some days.
 Reading through the [emscripten](https://emscripten.org/index.html) documentation made me realize that there wasn't much left to do to port an SDL2-based application to WebAssembly.
 I had to remove some platform-specific code, which is always a good thing, and add a modified `main` function.
 Compiling isn't much different compared to Linux and macOS, which were working fine already.